KOVR: Subchannels

-The station's digital signal is multiplexed:
+KOVR's transmitter is located on the KXTV/KOVR tower in Walnut Grove, California.
+The station's signal is multiplexed:

 Though it does not host any additional subchannels, KOVR is part of Sacramento's ATSC 3.0 (NextGen TV) deployment on KQCA, which began operating in July 2021.

 Analog-to-digital conversion

 KOVR shut down its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 25.